le-luu/DataDevQuest_2025_03/README.md

     ```
     pip install -r requirements.txt
     ```
-    It may takes a few minutes to install all packages:
+    It may takes a few seconds to install all packages:
     - requests
     - pandas
     - json